LorenzoFoini/Hardware-Module/README.md

 - **Finite State Machine (FSM):** The FSM manages the entire process of reading values from memory, handling missing values, and writing the processed values and credibility levels back to memory.
 - **Memory Interfacing:** The FSM interacts with the memory by controlling the address bus and enabling read/write operations.
-It is important to note that the **memory is not to be implemented** as part of this project, as it is already provided within the testbench in the file `project test bench`.
+It is important to note that the **memory is not to be implemented** as part of this project, as it is already provided within the testbench in the file `Project test bench.vhd`.
 The module interacts with this pre-existing memory during the simulation.

 The FSM operates in several states, including reading memory, checking values, writing values, and adjusting the credibility.
 The process continues until all values are processed, and the final result is written back to memory.